tamediadigital/hiring-challenges/qa-big-data/README.md

 ## sample data
-data are corrupted. you have to find what is corrupted and where.
-You have to fix it.
+data are corrupted. you have to find what is corrupted and where. you have to fix it.

 ### technical skills
 1. tell us which records were corrupted and how you have fixed it